By Anna Sophie » Home Decor » Bathroom » 25 Small Bathroom Ideas On a Budget

 Bathroom rugs aren’t just practical for when you come out of the shower.

-They also offer a soft, cozy touch underfoot that just makes the room more inviting.
+They also offer a soft, cozy and warm touch underfoot which makes spending time in the bathroom more pleasant.

-And with so many shapes and materials out there, it’s easy to pick one that feels just right for your style and space.
+I’m sure, with so many shapes and materials out there, it’s easy to pick one that fits your bathroom’s look.

 Affiliate Link